-Chipmunk Basic is a fast and reliable cross-platform
+Chipmunk Basic is an

 interpreter for the BASIC Programming Language.

 and is reasonably fast for a pure interpreter.

 Chipmunk Basic presents

 but are not required in Basic programs